 Peri-operative steroid cover

 Remember that patients receiving <10 mg of prednisolone or equivalent do not need steroid cover but should continue with their usual maintenance steroid dosage.
-Patients on long-term steroids do not require supplementary steroid cover for routine dentistry or minor surgical procedures under local anaesthesia.
+Patients on long-term steroids do not as a rule require supplementary steroid cover for routine dentistry or minor surgical procedures under local anaesthesia.
+However, the British Dental Association has commented that this guidance may need to be reviewed with respect to patients with Addison's disease.

 The risk of underlying disease